espocrm/documentation/docs/administration/formula/datetime.md

 `datetime\today()`

-Returns today's date (w/o time).
+Returns a today's date (w/o time).

 ## datetime\now

 `datetime\now()`

-Returns current datetime.
+Returns a current datetime.

 ## datetime\format

 `datetime\format(VALUE, [TIMEZONE], [FORMAT])`

-Converts date or datetime VALUE into a string formatted according to the application settings or a given timezone and format.
+Converts a date or datetime VALUE to a string formatted according to the application settings or a given timezone and format.
 TIMEZONE and FORMAT can be omitted.
-If TIMEZONE is omitted, then default time zone will be used.
-If FORMAT is omitted, then default format will be used.
+If TIMEZONE is omitted, then the default timezone will be used.
+If FORMAT is omitted, then the default format will be used.

 !!! example